-Low and negative interest rates in Switzerland and the eurozone have negatively affected UBS's net interest income: A continuing low or negative interest rate environment may further erode interest margins and adversely affect the net interest income generated by the Personal & Corporate Banking and Global Wealth Management businesses.
+Low and negative interest rates in Switzerland and the eurozone have negatively affected UBS's net interest income

+A continuing low or negative interest rate environment may further erode interest margins and adversely affect the net interest income generated by the Personal & Corporate Banking and Global Wealth Management businesses.
 UBS's performance is also affected by the cost of maintaining the high-quality liquid assets ("HQLA") required to cover regulatory outflow assumptions embedded in the liquidity coverage ratio ("LCR").

 The Swiss National Bank permits Swiss banks to make deposits up to a threshold at zero interest.
 Any reduction in or limitations on the use of this exemption from the otherwise applicable negative interest rates could exacerbate the effect of negative interest rates in Switzerland.
 Low and negative interest rates may also affect customer behaviour and hence UBS's overall balance sheet structure.
-Mitigating actions that UBS has taken, or may take in the future, such as the introduction of selective deposit fees or minimum lending rates, have resulted and may further result in the loss of customer deposits, a key source of funding for UBS, net new money outflows and / or a declining market share in UBS's domestic lending business.
+Mitigating actions that UBS has taken, or may take in the future, such as the introduction of selective deposit fees or minimum lending rates, have resulted and may further result in the loss of customer deposits (a key source of funding for UBS), net new money outflows and a declining market share in UBS's Swiss lending business.

-UBS's equity and capital are also affected by changes in interest rates.
-In particular, the calculation of UBS's Swiss pension plan net defined benefit assets and liabilities is sensitive to the discount rate applied.
-Any further reduction in interest rates may lower the discount rates and result in pension plan deficits due to the long duration of corresponding liabilities.
-This would lead to a corresponding reduction in UBS's equity and fully applied common equity tier 1 ("CET1") capital.
+UBS's shareholder's equity and capital are also affected by changes in interest rates.
+In particular, the calculation of UBS's Swiss pension plan's net defined benefit assets and liabilities is sensitive to the discount rate applied and to fluctuations in the value of pension plan assets.
+Any further reduction in interest rates may lower the discount rates and result in pension plan deficits as a result of the long duration of corresponding liabilities.
+This could lead to a corresponding reduction in UBS's equity and CET1 capital.